 Leprechauns are mischievous creatures who collect treasure and grant wishes to those who find it.
 He might not wear a green suit and black shoes, and his treasure might be weapons and inventions, but that description otherwise fits Two-Edge pretty well.

 Madcoil as Dragon

-Madcoil is indeed a scaly, befanged monster, but it doesn’t hoard gold or speak in riddles or breathe fire.
+Madcoil is indeed a scaly, befanged monster, but it doesn’t hoard gold, speak in riddles or breathe fire.
 Instead, born of malice and bad magic, it shreds your mind before it shreds your body!

 Surge as the Creature from the Black Lagoon